qwewqa/sonolus.py/docs/reference/types.md

     array: Array[T, Size]
 ```

-Generic type parameters can be specified when instantiating a generic or inferred from the provided values:
+Generic type parameters can be specified explicitly when instantiating a generic or inferred from the provided values:

 ```python
 pair_1 = MyGenericPair[int, int](1, 2)